pankleks/pm2-health/README.md

 * `appsExcluded` - list of app names to exclude from monitoring (optional)

-> if any of required parameters is not defined, `pm2-health` will shutdown.
+> If any of required parameters is not defined, `pm2-health` will shutdown.
 You can check error logs for details.

 ## Metrics monitoring